richard-sebos/articles/Aide/AID-001/rewrite.md

 Linux is excellent at logging system activity, but not all file changes are captured clearly or completely.
 Tools like `auditd` can monitor file operations, but in practice, they often generate false positives or miss subtle manipulations.

-While enterprise environments benefit from sophisticated log aggregation and SIEM tools, what about those of us running Linux on a personal laptop, workstation, or in a home lab?
+While enterprise environments benefit from sophisticated log aggregation and SIEM tools, what about small businesses with a handful of Linux servers, or those of us running Linux on a personal laptop or home lab?

 Logs can be deleted or tampered with by attackers.
 However, **file fingerprints don’t lie**—which is where AIDE comes in.